Sector-F-Labs/reservoir/book/src/troubleshooting/faq.md

 However, compatibility with some specialized clients may vary.
 If you encounter issues with a specific client, please report it as an issue.

-### What AI providers does Reservoir support?
+### What LLM providers does Reservoir support?
-Reservoir supports multiple AI providers:
+Reservoir supports multiple LLM providers:
 - **OpenAI**: GPT-4, GPT-4o, GPT-3.5-turbo, and specialized models
 - **Ollama**: Local models like Llama, Gemma, and any custom models
 - **Mistral AI**: Cloud-hosted Mistral models